-Memory Forest will be my first full-length chapbook.
-It is due to be released in December 2019 from Hedgehog Poetry Press.
+Memory Forest will be released on 16th December 2019 from Hedgehog Poetry Press.

 Memory Forest is a poetry chapbook with a theme that celebrates life, and the lives of the dead, in poems that vary in tone and form.
 Poems which delve into burial rites across the world and stories of last wishes inspired by people closer to home.
 Often the work in this collection merges faraway cultures and funereal practises with local traditions and others immortalise the last wishes and instructions of the poetic voices they inhabit.
 I was initially inspired by my family and their thoughts on how they would like their lives celebrated and I hope that these poems stimulate conversations between readers and their loved ones too.

 I’m delighted to feature the work of two artists whom I admire.
 The front cover, an oil painting entitled November Light, is by Bonnie Helen Hawkins.
 I first came across Bonnie’s work when she included my poem Keening (a poem included in this chapbook) in her 52 Crows Project.
 The pencil drawing which so beautifully illustrates my poem will be included as a centre-spread.
 Also featured, is local artist Tommy McMahon.
 I first met Tommy (a few decades ago) when he was concentrating on his career as a musician, in the band Four Idle Hands, under the Good Vibrations record label.

 Are you wondering what other people have thought of the book?
 If so, here are some endorsements: